tsl-imperial/Dynamic-Optimization-Routing/README.md

 - For the Fleet Sheet, list all of the trucks available with its source (warehouse) location and note associated constraints and costs associated with the fleet.
 Note: base_cost is a fixed price for distance travelled where as fixed_cost is a flat cost applied to the total.

-- For the Fleet Exclusions Sheet, list trucks and source location in addition to which locations the trucks cannot go, these will be loaded into the DRO app but can be toggled in the app itself.
+- For the Fleet Exclusions Sheet, list trucks and source locations in addition to which locations the trucks cannot go, these will be loaded into the DRO app but can be toggled in the app itself.

 - For the Facility Groups Sheet (optional), allows for specific facilities to be delivered to in same dispatch.